parse-community/docs/_includes/ios/local-datastore.md

 gameScore.saveEventually()
 ```

 If you'd like to have more control over the way objects are synced, you can keep them in the local datastore until you are ready to save them yourself using `saveInBackground`.
 To manage the set of objects that need to be saved, you can again use a label.
-The `fromPinWithName:` method on `%{ParseQuery}` makes it easy to fetch just the objects you care about.
+The `fromPinWithName:` method on `PFQuery` makes it easy to fetch just the objects you care about.

 ```objc
 PFQuery *query = [PFQuery queryWithClassName:@"GameScore"];